 In times of crisis, budget is always a primary concern.
 Profits are down and when business is shut down, they may be out entirely.
 Therefore, the less that you can spend to stay afloat, the better.
 Outsourcing select operations or management duties allows your business to keep things moving without spending a small fortune on in-house staff salaries, day-to-day operating costs, and other expenses.
 When you are counting every penny, this can make a big impact in your budget and your bottom line.

 Fixed costs are always a struggle for companies that are dealing with unreliable profits and expenses.
 In a time of crisis, the fewer costs your business has, the better.
-Forget about the image and other attributes that come with having in-house staff to handle everything because right now, you can't afford to work for the sake of image.
+Forget about the image and other attributes that come with having in-house staff to handle everything because right now, you can't afford to work for the sake of the image.
 You have to work for the life of your business, and the best thing that you can do is reduce your operating costs as much as possible.

 Marketing Operations: One of the Critical Elements of Your Disaster Plan

 When a business is shut down, there isn't a whole lot that can keep it afloat, let alone help it keep moving.
 Of course, in today's digital world, a physical lockdown doesn't entirely shut things down.
 It just changes the way that you do things.
 Therefore, you'll have to include alternate plans and strategies in your disaster planning to make sure that the things that need to keep going, will.